-2and had taken captive the women and all who were in it, both small and great.
-They did not kill any, but carried them off and went their way.
+2And they took captive the women and all who were in it, both young and old.
+They did not put any to death, but carried them off and went their way.

-3When David and his men came to the city, behold, it was burned with fire; and their wives and their sons and their daughters were taken captive.
+3When David and his men came to the city, behold, it was burned with fire, and their wives and their sons and their daughters had been taken captive.

-4Then David and the people who were with him lifted up their voice and wept until they had no more power to weep.
+4Then David and the people who were with him lifted up their voice and wept until they had no more strength in them to weep.

-6David was greatly distressed, for the people spoke of stoning him because the soul of all the people was grieved, every man for his sons and for his daughters: but David strengthened himself in Yahweh his God.
+6David was greatly distressed, for the people spoke of stoning him because all the people were bitter of soul, each man for his sons and for his daughters, but David found strength in Yahweh his God.

 10But David pursued, he and 400 men; for 200 stayed behind who were so faint that they could not go over the brook Besor.

-11They found an Egyptian in the field and brought him to David and gave him bread, and he ate; and they gave him water to drink.
+11And they found an Egyptian in the field and brought him to David, and they gave him bread, and he ate, and they gave him water to drink.

-12They gave him a piece of a cake of figs and two clusters of raisins.
-When he had eaten, his spirit came again to him, for he had eaten no bread nor drunk any water three days and three nights.
+12They gave him a slice of pressed figs and two clusters of raisins.
+And he ate, and his spirit returned to him, for he had eaten no bread nor drunk any water for three days and three nights.

-He said, “I am a young man of Egypt, servant to an Amalekite, and my master left me because three days ago I fell sick.
+13And David asked him, “To whom do you belong?
+Where are you from?”
+He said, “I am a young servant from Egypt, servant to an Amalekite, and my lord left me because three days ago I fell sick.

-He said, “Swear to me by God that you will neither kill me nor deliver me up into the hands of my master, and I will bring you down to this troop.”
+15And David said to him, “Will you bring me down to this troop?”
+He said, “Swear to me by God that you will not kill me or deliver me over into the hand of my lord, and I will bring you down to this troop.”

-16When he had brought him down, behold, they were spread around over all the ground, eating, drinking and dancing because of all the great spoil that they had taken out of the land of the Philistines and out of the land of Judah.
+16And when he had brought him down, behold, they were spread out over all the land, eating, drinking, and celebrating because of all the large amount of spoil they had taken from the land of the Philistines and from the land of Judah.

-19There was nothing lacking to them, neither small nor great, neither sons nor daughters, neither spoil nor anything that they had taken to them.
-David brought back all.
+19There was nothing of theirs missing; neither young nor old, neither sons nor daughters, neither spoil nor anything that they had taken for themselves.
+David brought back everything.

-21David came to the 200 men who were so faint that they could not follow David whom also they had made to stay at the brook Besor, and they went forth to meet David and to meet the people who were with him.
+21David came to the 200 men who were so faint that they could not follow David—who were made to stay at the brook Besor—they went out to meet David and to meet the people who were with him.
 When David came near to the people, he greeted them.

-22Then all the wicked men, even sons of Belial of those who went with David, answered and said, “Because they did not go with us we will not give them anything of the spoil that we have recovered except to every man his wife and his children so that he may lead them away and depart.”
+22Then all the wicked men, men of Belial, of those who went with David, answered and said, “Because they did not go with me, we will not give them any of the spoil that we have recovered except to each man his wife and his children so that he may lead them away and depart.”

-23Then David said, “You must not do this, my brothers, with what Yahweh has given to us.
-He has preserved us and gave the troop that came against us into our hand.
+23Then David said, “You must not do this, my brothers, with what Yahweh has given to us!
+He has protected us and gave the troop that came against us into our hand.

 24Who will listen to you in this matter?
-For as his share is who goes down to the battle, so is to be his share who remains by the supplies; they will share alike.”
+For as is the share of the one who goes down to the battle, so is the share of the one who remains by the supplies; they will share alike.”

-25It was so from that day forward that he made it a statute and an ordinance for Israel to this day.
+25And it was so from that day forward that he made it a law and an ordinance for Israel to this day.

-26When David came to Ziklag, he sent of the spoil to the elders of Judah, even to his friends, saying, “Behold, a present for you of the spoil of the enemies of Yahweh.”
+26When David came to Ziklag, he sent some of the spoil to his friends, to the elders of Judah, saying, “Behold, a blessing for you from the spoil of the enemies of Yahweh.”

 29and to those who were in Racal, and to those who were in the cities of the Jerahmeelites, and to those who were in the cities of the Kenites,

-31and to those who were in Hebron and to all the places where David himself and his men used to stay.
+31and to those who were in Hebron, and to all the places where David himself and his men used to go.